 Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB-793 (Piqua) for the United States Navy.

-However, she was placed out of service and struck from the Naval Register on March 13th, 2001.
-The tug was transferred to the Defense Reutilization and Marketing Service (DRMS)
+However, she was placed out of service, and struck from the Naval Register on March 13th, 2001.
+The tug was transferred to the Defense Reutilization and Marketing Service (DRMS) for sale.

 In 2001, she was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Ellen McAllister.